ythirion/kotlin-for-java-refugees/days/day1/day1.md

 * Go back to the [Step by step page](src/main/kotlin/solutions/step-by-step.md) on step 4 - 10'
     * Let's refactor / improve our code
 * Debriefing - 5'
-    * What was th most important concept you discovered today ?
+    * What was the most important concept you discovered today ?